Baratam-Saiprasoona/Streamlining-Ticket-Assignment-for-Efficient-Support-Operations/README.md

 # Streamlining-Ticket-Assignment-for-Efficient-Support-Operations
-📖 Project Overview
+Streamlining Ticket Assignment for Efficient Support Operations 📄 Project Overview

-At ABC Corporation, the rapid growth of support requests highlighted the need for an automated ticket management system.
-Manual ticket assignment often caused delays, misrouting, and unbalanced workloads.
+At ABC Corporation, the rising volume of support requests revealed the need for a smarter and more automated ticket management process.
+Manual routing often caused delays, incorrect assignments, and uneven workloads.

-This project implements an automated ticket assignment system in ServiceNow, ensuring tickets are routed to the correct team without manual intervention.
+This project leverages ServiceNow to build an automated ticket assignment system, ensuring tickets reach the right team without manual intervention.

-🎯 Objectives
+🎯 Project Objectives

-Automate ticket routing for timely and accurate assignment.
+Automate ticket routing to ensure quick and accurate assignment.

-Minimize delays and errors caused by manual intervention.
+Reduce delays in issue resolution by minimizing human error.

-Enhance customer satisfaction through faster response times.
+Improve customer satisfaction through faster responses.

-Optimize team resources with balanced workloads.
+Optimize resource utilization by balancing workloads across teams.

-Increase transparency with clear assignment logic and reporting.
+Enhance transparency with clear assignment logic and reporting.

 ✨ Key Features

-Automated Routing – Tickets instantly go to the right team.
+Automated Routing – Instantly directs tickets to the right group.

-Dynamic Rules – Configurable logic based on category or priority.
+Dynamic Rules – Configurable by category, priority, or type.

-Load Balancing – Even distribution of workload across teams.
+Load Balancing – Distributes workload evenly.

-Escalation Support – Auto-escalation for tickets nearing SLA breaches.
+Escalation Support – Auto-escalates tickets nearing SLA breach.

-Real-time Notifications – Alerts for quicker response.
+Notifications – Real-time alerts for quicker responses.

-Analytics & Reporting – Insights into ticket flow and team performance.
+Analytics – Reports on ticket flow and team performance.

 ⚙️ ServiceNow Developer Setup

-Create a free developer account at the ServiceNow Developer Portal .
+Sign up for a free developer account at the ServiceNow Developer Portal .

 Verify your email and log in.

 Request a Personal Developer Instance (PDI).

-Use Creator Studio/App Engine Studio to build and configure the application.
+Use Creator Studio/App Engine Studio to build the application.

-🛠️ Implementation Steps
+🛠️ Project Implementation in ServiceNow
 1️⃣ Creating Users

-Users represent individuals in the system:

-Katherine Pierce – Member of the Certificates Group.
+Katherine Pierce – Member of Certificates Group.

-Manne Niranjan – Member of the Platform Group.
+Manne Niranjan – Member of Platform Group.

 2️⃣ Creating Groups

-Groups represent teams handling tickets:

-Certificates Group – Manages certificate-related issues.
+Certificates Group – Handles certificate-related issues.

-Platform Group – Manages login issues, 404 errors, and expired accounts.
+Platform Group – Handles login issues, 404 errors, and expired accounts.

 3️⃣ Creating Roles

-Roles define permissions:

 Certificate_role – Access to certificate-related tickets.

 Platform_role – Access to platform-related tickets.

-4️⃣ Creating a Custom Table & Choices
+4️⃣ Creating Table & Choices

-Custom table Operations related with fields: Issue, Description, Assigned To, Status.
+A custom table Operations related was created with fields:

+Issue, Description, Assigned To, Status.

 Choices for the Issue field:

 Unable to login to platform